fairbrother-lab/LariatMapper/README.md

                         TSV file of all annotated introns.
 (Default = REF_DIR/introns.tsv.gz)

 	-P PWM_CORRECTION, --pwm_correction PWM_CORRECTION
                         RDS file with a position weight matrix to correct apparent branchpoint positions.
 Multiple files can be provided in comma-seperated format.
 Mutually exclusive with --model_correction.
+See <ZENODO_LINK_TO_BE_ADDED> to download prebuilt matrices.
 See scripts/pwm_build.R to build a custom matrix (Default = no correction)
 	-M PWM_CORRECTION, --model_correction MODEL_CORRECTION
                         RDS file with predictions from DeepEnsemble, a deep-learning-based branchpoint prediction model.
 Mutually exclusive with --pwm_correction.
 See <ZENODO_LINK_TO_BE_ADDED> to download predictions for specific reference genomes.
 (Default = no correction)